maurocordioli/viperus/README.md

      viperus::load_file(".env", viperus::Format::ENV).unwrap();
      let ok=viperus::get::<bool>("TEST_BOOL").unwrap();
 ```
-by the way , Yes I konw globals are evil. but as I was inspired by the evill go pakcge viper....
+by the way , Yes I konw globals are evil. but as I was inspired by the  go package viper....
 if you dislike globals you can opt-out disabling in your cargo.toml the feature "global".

 ## logging/debug